Do You Have Pre-Diabetes?

 Dangers from Prediabetes

 Just as diabetes impacts virtually every body system and many vital organs including the heart, brain, kidneys, and liver, prediabetes also compromises many organs and systems.
-Prediabetes increases one’s risk for the risk of unwanted blood clots, stroke risk, chronic kidney disease, and cardiovascular diseases.
+Prediabetes increases one’s risk of unwanted blood clots, stroke risk, chronic kidney disease, and cardiovascular diseases.
 In other words, you do not have to develop frank diabetes to be in serious trouble.
 Even though one might not have any noticeable symptoms with prediabetes, trouble is brewing.
 Over time, prediabetes:

 • Impairs the ability of blood vessels to dilate